borninthedark/blog/content/about/index.md

 📧 **Email:** [princeton.strong@outlook.com](mailto:princeton.strong@outlook.com)

 I’m always excited to connect with like-minded professionals, exchange ideas, and explore new opportunities in **DevOps, cloud automation, and platform engineering**.
-Feel free to reach out—I’d love to collaborate! 🚀
+Feel free to reach out I’d love to collaborate! 🚀